top of page

 Can I declaw my cat?

 NO!
 Nonononono.
-Declawing is extremely cruel and even illegal in some states and provinces.
-Most literature will tell you that declawing is the process of amputating the toe at the first knuckle.
-This is incorrect because amputation is a very precise procedure which involves carefully cutting the bones, the ligaments, the muscles and closing the wound just so.
+Declawing is extremely cruel and even now illegal in all provinces and most states.
+Literature will tell you that declawing is the process of amputating the toe at the first knuckle.
+This is incorrect because amputation is a very precise procedure which involves carefully cutting the bones, ligaments, and muscles and closing the wound just so.
 Declawing however uses an instrument not unsimilar to a cigar cutter to just lob off the end of the toe indiscriminately.
-Every step that the cat takes for the rest of its life will be painful if the wound doesn't heal over the end of the toe.
-Or the cat can learn to walk on its wrists to avoid toe pain and end up with arthritis.
-Either way declawing is likely to result in a very unhappy cat.
+Every step that the cat takes for the rest of its life can be painful.

 Are your kittens registered?